DR Congo World Cup 2026 squad: Sebastian Desabre's latest selection for the March international break

 Sebastien Desabre is well-versed in African football.

-The Frenchman had coached in eight African countries before taking the Congo job in 2022, and he is now on the cusp of taking the country back to the world stage after 52 years.
+The Frenchman had coached in eight African countries before taking the DR Congo job in 2022, and he is has now taken the country back to the world stage after 52 years.

 Remarkably, the 49-year-old has no playing career to speak of, instead moving straight into management at 30 years old.